Significant-Gravitas/AutoGPT/autogpts/autogpt/autogpt/core/ARCHITECTURE_NOTES.md

     agent-to-agent communication. *These are essentially
     [structs](https://en.wikipedia.org/wiki/Struct_(C_programming_language)) rather than
     traditional classes.*
-2.  **Internal Data**: Very similar to configuration, Auto-GPT passes around boatloads of internal data.
+2.  **Internal Data**: Very similar to configuration, AutoGPT passes around boatloads of internal data.
 We are interacting with language models and language model APIs which means we are handling lots of *structured* but *raw* text.
 Here we also leverage **pydantic** to both *parse* and *validate* the internal data and also to